Checking the timing on paramotors

 Top 80 only: If the finger screws have been modified, then it is relatively easy to remove the pawls, the cooling fan, and the cooling box.
 If you have the OEM (unmodified) finger screws, they must be removed by filing off the top of the riveted end of the screw so that the pawls can be removed and a 10mm long socket used to remove the screws.
 Alternatively, you can use the jig above to turn the crankshaft which will save about a half hour or more of time.

-All engines: to prevent mistakes, take a Sharpie and draw an arrow on both sides of the cylinder indicating the correct rotation of the crankshaft.
-It is easy to get things backwards (!) when the engine is in pieces.
+All engines: to prevent mistakes, take a felt-tipped pen and draw an arrow on both sides of the cylinder indicating the correct rotation of the crankshaft.
+It is easy to get things backwards (.) when the engine is in pieces.
 Be sure to check the coil gap.
 If it is excessive, the timing at idle and ease of starting will be affected.
 If it is too little, the center post of the coil may contact the flywheel after the engine gets to running temperature and ruin the coil.

 3. Remove the spark plug

 4. Remove the redrive or whatever exposes the other end of the paramotor crankshaft.